GoogleCloudPlatform/pubsec-declarative-toolkit/cli/docs/solution.md

 # Solution YAML

-This file describes the yaml spec for solutions that are deployed with arete.
+This file describes the yaml spec for a solution that are deployed with arete.

 ```
 apiVersion: arete/v1alpha1                                      # version of the configuration